 *Smoothie Factory franchise fees are reduced by 50%—from $30k to $15k—as a promotion during 2023.
 Nontraditional locations (such as kiosks or food court spaces) charge a lower franchise fee (regularly $15k; $7.5k during promotion).

-Step 4: Choose a Location for Your Juice Bar
+Step 4: Choose the Right Location

 As with any storefront, the location you choose for your juice bar can make or break your business.
 So where do you start, and how do you know which areas will be most profitable?